guillain/ElasticStack-toolbox/ES_README.md

   - 3 * hot data nodes (32GB,8CPU,500GB)
   - 3 * warm data nodes (32GB,8CPU,2TB)
   - 1 * machine learning node (8GB,2CPU,32GB)

-## Versions
-This package is an old update coming from the 2.4 versions and up-to-date to run on 6.4.2 cluster.
-Some previous configuration has been kept and it's generally when a major change have been done (impacting the applications).

 ## Installation (fast method for instance)
 The installation scripts have been written based on CentOS-7 64, compatible with current AWS AMI.
 `yum` has been used to install the package via the Elastic RPM repository.